-In this article, I explore the way in which flagrant crimes’ matter-of-factness, ever-present in public discussions on delinquency in Chile, is constructed.
-People caught in flagrante delicto are brought to specific socio-legal configurations and to specific ways of connecting facts and law, truth and procedures, one specific flagrant crime and the rest of them.
-Drawing on ethnographic data gathered in lower criminal courts and the prosecutor’s office in Santiago, and mobilizing the scholarly literature on legal technicalities (Riles 2005) and its attention to documents, procedures and apparently irrelevant aspects of bureaucratic work, I ultimately show that the flagrant character of criminal offences, as they travel from their encounter with police to the courtrooms, is both bracketed, made inconsequential to the case, and contextualized as the result of a generalized social problem of increased delinquency on the streets.
-I show that the flagrant character of a crime conveys certain epistemological and ontological assumptions about how to get to know what happened and that constitutes the criminal offence.
-Or, more precisely, about what cannot, for the moment, be known and, therefore, can be ignored throughout the judicial process.
-In other words, in these cases, everything is organized so actors in the criminal justice system can avoid asking themselves the same question that bothered me so much: “how can I be so sure?”
+In this article, I explore the way in which flagrant crimes’ matter-of-factness, a concept that plays a large role in in public discussions on delinquency in Chile, is constructed.
+The cases of people caught in flagrante delicto are handled by specific socio-legal mechanisms using specific ways of connecting facts and law, truth and procedures, one specific flagrant crime and the rest of them.
+Drawing on ethnographic data gathered in lower criminal courts and the prosecutor’s office in Santiago, as well as on the scholarly literature on legal technicalities (Riles 2005) and its attention to documents, procedures and seemingly irrelevant aspects of bureaucratic work, I show that the flagrant character of criminal offences, as the defendants move from their encounter with police to the courtroom, is bracketed, made inconsequential to the case, and contextualized as being the result of the generalized social problem of increased delinquency and social pathology.
+The flagrant character of a crime conveys certain epistemological and ontological assumptions about how to determine what happened and what constitutes the criminal offence.
+More precisely, they indicate what cannot, for the moment, be known and what therefore can be ignored throughout the judicial process.
+In these cases, everything is organized so that actors in the criminal justice system are able to avoid asking themselves the same question that bothered me so much, “How can I be so sure?”

 Tracking flagrant criminal offences in Santiago

-Unlike most Anglo-Saxon criminal justice systems, where detention is a common law police’s prerogative, civil law traditions explicitly describe when someone could be legally detained.
-Chilean Criminal Procedure Code describes two such situations: when a judge had issued an arrest warrant [orden de detención] or when the person is caught in flagrante delicto.
+Unlike most Anglo-Saxon common law criminal justice systems, in which detention is initially the prerogative of the police, civil law traditions explicitly describe when someone could be legally detained.
+The Chilean Criminal Procedure Code describes two such situations: when a judge has issued an arrest warrant (orden de detención0or when the person is caught in flagrante delicto.
 This latter case is described in the code’s article 130:

-“It will be understood that someone is in situation of flagrancy when he or she: a) is currently committing the offence; b) just committed it; c) fled the place where the offence was committed and is pointed out by the victim or other person as the author or accomplice; d) is found, within an immediate time following the perpetration of the offence, carrying objects proceeding from the offence or with signs, on him/herself or in their clothes, that could make the person suspect of having participated in the offence, or with the weapons or tools that could have been used to commit it, and e) is pointed out by victims asking for help, or in-person witnesses, as the author or accomplice of an offence that had been committed within an immediate time, f) appears in an audio-visual recording committing the crime or simple criminal offence which is accessed by police within an immediate time.
-For the purposes of letters d), e), and f) it will be understood as immediate time all that time that passes between the realization of the fact and the capture of the defendant, as long as no more than 12 hours had passed.”
+It will be understood that someone is in situation of flagrancy when he or she: a) is currently committing the offence; b) just committed it; c) fled the place where the offence was committed and is pointed out by the victim or other person as the author or accomplice; d) is found, within an immediate time following the perpetration of the offence, carrying objects proceeding from the offence or with signs, on him/herself or in their clothes, that could make the person suspect of having participated in the offence, or with the weapons or tools that could have been used to commit it, and e) is pointed out by victims asking for help, or in-person witnesses, as the author or accomplice of an offence that had been committed within an immediate time, f) appears in an audio-visual recording committing the crime or simple criminal offence which is accessed by police within an immediate time.
+For the purposes of letters d), e), and f) it will be understood as immediate time all that time that passes between the realization of the fact and the capture of the defendant, as long as no more than 12 hours had passed.